frankstepanski/node-express-course/week3/readme.md

 Any information sent to the API will also be an object with a data property.

-Now, thirdly, visit **localhost:8000/users** in your browser.
+Now visit **localhost:8000/users** in your browser.
 You should see the JSON data.

 ![users data browser](images/browser-users-data.png)